Fountain-Coach/SwiftUI-View-Factory/examples/mockup4.readme.md

-# Example: mockup4

-Demonstrates a simple `ScrollView` containing two text items.
+# mockup4: ScrollView with 3 Text items.